TLS and Quasiparticle Loss in Thin-Film Aluminum CPW Resonators: A Modified Model and Design Implications: Theory and Analysis

-While this model is sufficient for many applications, it struggles at very low temperatures and photon occupation numbers, and for TLS with extreme time constants.
-The standard model assumes a constant $\rm n_{ph}^c$, however it can be shown that $\rm{n_{ph}^c} \propto (T_1 T_2)^{-1}$, where the average relaxation time $\rm{T_1}$ is the timescale associated with going from the TLS excited state to the ground state, and the average dephasing time $\rm{T_2}$ is the timescale over which phase information is preserved \cite{phillips1987two}.
-These timescales have some temperature dependence, with the relaxation generally following a thermal distribution of $\rm T_1 \propto \tanh{\left(\xi\right)}$.
+This model describes resonator behavior under standard operating conditions, but we observe it to deviate from our data at very low temperatures and photon occupation numbers.
+The STM assumes a constant $n_\mathrm{ph}^c$; however, it can be shown that $n_\mathrm{ph}^c \propto (T_1 T_2)^{-1}$, where the average relaxation time $T_1$ is the timescale for a TLS to transition from the excited to the ground state, and the average dephasing time $T_2$ is the timescale over which phase coherence is preserved~\cite{phillips1987two}.
+Both timescales are temperature-dependent; the relaxation timescale generally follows $T_1 \propto \tanh(\xi)$~\cite{muller2015interacting}.
+For a driven two-level system, the saturation condition requires the stimulated transition rate to exceed both the relaxation rate $T_1^{-1}$ and the dephasing rate $T_2^{-1}$, giving $n_\mathrm{ph}^c \propto (T_1 T_2)^{-1}$~\cite{burnett2014evidence}.

-Some works have suggested that contrary to the classical STM assumption, TLS-TLS interactions are not always negligible and state changes in one TLS can dephase neighboring TLS \cite{crowley2023disentangling}.
-We can assume that as the temperature decreases and more TLS revert to their ground states, the dephasing time $\rm{T_2}$ will inversely increase with fewer neighboring TLS state-changes occurring.
-Some works have modeled this relation as $\rm 1/T_2 \propto D\ T_{bath}^{\mu}$ where D is a constant and $\rm{\mu}$ is a microscopic parameter relating to the density of states of the TLS population such that generally $\rm{\rho(E) \sim \rho_0(E/E_{max})^\mu}$ \cite{burnett2014evidence}.
-The classical model assumes that TLS-TLS interactions are insignificant and $\rm{\mu = 0}$, however works pursuing TLS-TLS interactions in detail more commonly find $\rm{\mu \approx 1.1-2.0}$ \cite{faoro2015interacting, burnett2014evidence, crowley2023disentangling}.
-With this in mind we can now conclude that
+Some works have found that TLS-TLS interactions are not always negligible, with state changes in one TLS dephasing its neighbors~\cite{crowley2023disentangling}.
+In this modified picture, as temperature decreases and more TLS revert to their ground states, $T_2$ increases because fewer neighboring TLS state changes occur.
+This relation has been modeled as $1/T_2 \propto D\,T_\mathrm{bath}^\mu$, where $D$ is an empirically derived constant and $\mu$ is a microscopic parameter relating to the TLS density of states $\rho(E) \sim \rho_0(E/E_\mathrm{max})^\mu$~\cite{burnett2014evidence}.
+The STM assumes negligible TLS-TLS interactions and $\mu = 0$, but experimental works more commonly find $\mu \approx 1.1$--$2.0$~\cite{faoro2015interacting, burnett2014evidence, crowley2023disentangling}.
+We therefore write

-Additionally, to account for the fact that tone power modes will saturate the population of TLS systems differently as the device is increasingly occupied by photons, we introduce an empirical fit parameter $\rm{\beta}$ to account for read power dependence such that $\rm \bar{n}_{ph} \xrightarrow{} \bar{n}_{ph}^\beta$ \cite{crowley2023disentangling}.